(1) Introduction. Under chapter 82.21

 (d) Possessions of alumina or natural gas are tax exempt.

-(e) Persons or activities which the state is prohibited from taxing under the United States Constitution are tax exempt.
+(e) Persons or activities that the state is prohibited from taxing under the United States Constitution are tax exempt.

 (i) This exemption extends to the U.S. government, its agencies and instrumentalities, and to any possession the taxation of which has been expressly reserved or preempted under the laws of the United States.